Smart Habits Of People Who Stay Out Of Debt

 In line with expanding your means to live the lifestyle that you want, you will find that increasing your income will greatly help this!
 Not just increasing your income in one way though, but by creating multiple income streams.

-I panicked for about a second, as I used that money to pay my bills, before remembering that I have my other part time job that I can use to pay my bills.
+I panicked for about a second, as I used that money to pay my bills, before remembering that I have the other part-time job that I can use to pay my bills.
 The relief from having that backup is amazing.
 You don’t necessarily need to have 7 income streams, but the more the better if you are able to easily maintain them.

 A huge part of begin able to pay off your debt in the first place is to work towards a goal.
 Having a goal gives you motivation, keeps you inspired and with your eye on the prize.